 This work is also relevant to the ongoing debate about whether associations between music and IQ are driven by shared predispositions (including genetic factors) or potential causal associations of music exposure enhancing IQ (Mosing et al., 2014b; Sala & Gobet, 2017).
 Cross-sectionally, we found that music engagement was associated with IQ entirely through genetic rather than environmental influences.
+Environmental correlations were actually estimated in the opposite direction, though only the nonshared environmental correlation was significant.
+It is difficult to interpret this negative environmental correlation in light of a positive phenotypic correlation, but it is possible some environmental influences on music engagement could also underlie lower intelligence.
+More importantly, the findings support the idea that essentially all of the positive phenotypic association between music engagement and IQ is explained by genetic influences, which explained a much larger proportion of the variance in instrument engagement and IQ (at least in twins).

-This genetic association is consistent with self-selection explanations where a common set of genetic influences (e.g., a subset of genes that govern neural function in auditory-motor-language networks; Kong et al., 2020) predisposes some individuals towards both music engagement and strong verbal IQ.
+This genetic association with concurrent IQ is consistent with self-selection explanations where a common set of genetic influences (e.g., a subset of genes that govern neural function in auditory-motor-language networks; Kong et al., 2020) predisposes some individuals towards both music engagement and strong verbal IQ.
 Other work has differentiated neural processes in fast versus slow learners of speech and music tasks (Zatorre, 2013), with implications for individual differences in predispositions playing a role in specific trajectories of language and music learning (Zatorre, 2013; Zuk & Gaab, 2018).
 That literature was rooted in earlier correlational work exploring neuroplasticity and transfer of music training to language task performance (Bidelman & Alain, 2015; Magne et al., 2006; Schön, Magne, & Besson, 2004).
 Recent approaches have re-evaluated such findings and moved away from arguments of transfer to those related to self-selection and gene-environment interplay (Schellenberg, 2015; Zatorre, 2013; Zuk & Gaab, 2018).
-Taken together, a possible interpretation of our findings is that adolescents drawn to engage in musical instrument training have genetic alleles that also bolster acquisition of new linguistic material (i.e., vocabulary) via enrichment of genetic effects of training-influenced neural plasticity in the brain.
+Taken together, a possible interpretation of our findings is that adolescents drawn to engage in musical instrument training have genetic alleles that also bolster acquisition of new linguistic material (i.e., vocabulary).
+These genetic influences are likely to be enriched for neural function in language-related networks, with acquisition mediated by neural plasticity.
 Moreover, these findings converge within the larger literature on music and language abilities, including well-known genetic correlations among various language processes (Hayiou-Thomas, 2008; Lee et al., 2018; Olson et al., 2013) that are also phenotypically associated with music ability and engagement phenotypes (Gordon et al., 2015c; Ozernov-Palchik et al., 2018; Piro & Ortiz, 2009).
 Thus, the genetic associations observed here may reflect potentially genetically driven associations between music and language traits more broadly (in line with Chevrud’s conjecture, which states that phenotypically correlated traits are likely to share genetic architecture; Sodini, Kemper, Wray, & Trzaskowski, 2018).